smix8/Godot_DAZ_Studio_Guide/README.md

 This guide shows the basic workflow how to get DAZ Studio characters with morphs and Mixamo animations inside the Godot Game Engine.

+The guide was made for Godot3 and Blender2.8 and is no longer updated.
+At time of last updating this the general steps are still almost all the same in newer versions.

 - Import of fully equiped DAZ Studio Genesis 8 characters to Blender
 - Import of morphs and facial animations and small optimizations
 - Switch to Rigify for a proper animation rig